 Too much head movement while your neck is out of alignment can make symptoms of dizziness and vertigo feel worse, and even cause debilitating headaches or vomiting.
 This is especially true if your first (C1) or second (C2) cervical bones are causing your vertigo symptoms.

 It is important to clear up any problems with your neck before beginning to perform any vestibular rehabilitation exercises that involve head shaking or repeated head turns.

-Those are three examples of how the results of your examination by a Vestibular Specialist will let you know whether you should push yourself to move around with vertigo or sit still, and how the recommendations may change over time.
+Those are three examples of how the results of your examination by a Vestibular Physical Therapist will let you know whether you should push yourself to move around with vertigo or sit still, and how the recommendations may change over time.

 However, the reality is that we all have to go to the bathroom a few times per day.
 So even if you are trying to remain as still as possible to keep your vertigo symptoms at bay, you will still need to safely move around sometimes to perform basic human functions.

 In my next blog, I offer some safety tips if you need to move around with vertigo to perform your daily activities.